-EA Objective: The overall objective of the proposed Enabling Activities (EA) is to update and review the National Implementation Plan (NIP), and have it endorsed and submitted by the government to the Stockholm Convention's Conference of Parties (COP).
-Participating stakeholders will be able to manage the additional POPs with newly developed technical skills, expertise and awareness.

-Grant Expected Confirmed

-EA Component Type Outcomes Expected Outputs Grant Amount Co-financing

-1.0 11.1 115 (\$) (\$)

-1. Coordination TA Coordination 1.1.Project 5,000 10,000

-mechanism and mechanism in coordination

-awareness place with mechanism re-

-raising stakeholders established and

-aware of the risk working groups

-of new POPs formed and

-contracted (under

-co-financing and

-PMC);

-1.2.Stakeholders

-and public

-informed,

-consulted and

-aware of new POPs

-risks and policy

-implications

-(under co-

-financing and

-PMC)

-2.Inventories of TA Validation of 2.1.Inventories of 96,978 133,500

-new POPs and inventories of new initial 12 POPs

-NIP review POPs (and updated and

-updating of initial validated by

-12 POPs) by stakeholders;

-relevant 2.2.Inventories of
+EA Objective: To update and review the National Implementation Plan (NIP), and have it endorsed and submitted by the Government to the Stockholm Convention Conference of Parties (COP).
+Confirmed Grant Expected EA Component Type Expected Outputs Grant Amount Co-financing Outcomes (\$) (\$) 1.
+Coordination TACoordination 1.1.Project 4.000 4,000 mechanism and mechanism in coordination awareness place with mechanism reraising stakeholders established and aware of the risk working groups of new POPs formed (under cofinancing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications (under cofinancing and PMC) 2.Inventories of TA Validation of 2.1.Inventories of 103,000 13,000 new POPs and inventories of new initial 12 POPs NIP review POPs (and updated and updating of initial validated by 12 POPs) by stakeholders; relevant 2.2.Inventories of stakeholders new POPs conducted and validated by stakeholders.
+3. National TA Identification of 3.1.National 22,500 4,000 capacities national capacities regulatory and